Patients are a tricky bunch sometimes. Like a fingerprint, each patient is different and requires unique treatment in

 Due to the complex nature of sleep apnea, modern masks simply aren’t comfortable enough.

 Let’s take a step back and think about why this is.
 CPAP devices are noisy, somewhat bulky (depending on the type of mask), and the masks aren’t well suited to be worn all night.
 They are mostly made of silicone or plastic, which doesn’t feel good on the face for extended periods of time.
-The device constantly blows air through the mask, but if the mask isn’t worn properly or if it doesn’t fit the patient’s face, they could experience air leaks causing them to wake up.
+The device constantly blows air through the mask, but if the mask isn’t worn properly or if it doesn’t fit the patient’s face, they could experience issues, such as air leaks, causing them to wake up.

 With all of those issues, some patients might actually experience far worse sleep than they ever had before.
 And if they continuously experience worse sleep with the treatment that they were prescribed to sleep better, it makes logical sense for them to discontinue using their CPAP device.
 In this case, compliance isn’t the same as successful usage.

 If patients don’t use their device for therapy, they will continue to struggle with sleep apnea.
 Without this device, their symptoms will not go away.
 Usage of this device is critical.
 However, patient discomfort often gets in the way of adhering to this helpful therapy, and sleep doctors or even respiratory therapists will be unable to help that patient.
 That means that insurance companies will not reimburse the payor for this DME.

 Showing proof of compliance within the first 90 days allows insurance providers to provide reimbursement.
 Furthermore, the completion of a 12-13 month period of acceptable compliance generates an even greater amount of profit.
 As such, it is in the best interest of the sleep doctor or respiratory therapist to help their patients comfortably use their CPAP equipment and supplies.

 CPAP devices are typically $1,500 to $3,500 out-of-pocket, and while most of the time health insurance will cover CPAP device costs, it is always best to check with your healthcare insurance provider.
 Some insurance policies and plans will have different rules for durable medical equipment (DME).